This post may contain affiliate links.

 For an easy weeknight meal or a casual weekend get-together, Balsamic Chicken Thighs are always a welcome sight at the table.
 Marinated in balsamic vinegar, honey with fresh herbs, and garlic, this chicken is tender, juicy, tangy, and sweet.

 It’s summer.
 I live in the south, and it’s hotter than…well, you know.
 I’m not complaining; I’m just stating a fact because there’s still life to live and savor.
 Even when temps soar, when it comes to cooking, I keep things simple and as effortless as possible.

 That’s where this recipe comes in.
-Grilled chicken thighs that have been soaking up an easy 8-ingredient marinade is one of the best ways to enjoy a delicious meal without going to a whole lot of work.
+Grilled chicken thighs that have been soaking up an easy 8-ingredient marinade is one of the best dinners with chicken and a great way to enjoy a delicious meal without going to a lot of work.

-This balsamic marinade is one of my favorites when it comes to imparting flavor into the chicken.
-I like to use chicken thighs, either with the bone in or not for this recipe.
-The marinade is so flavorful that you can let your chicken hang out in for as little as 15 minutes or as long as 2 hours.
-Whatever works for you.
+This balsamic marinade is one of my favorites when it comes to imparting flavor to the chicken.
+I like to use chicken thighs, either with the bone in or not, for this recipe.
+The marinade is so flavorful that you can let your chicken hang out for as little as 15 minutes or as long as 2 hours for delicious balsamic vinegar chicken.

 What You Need To Make Balsamic Chicken Thighs

 - Chicken Thighs (I’ve used boneless skinless in this recipe)